Southerner (New Zealand train): After the Southerner

 Kiwirail proposed a re-introduction of the service in December 2016 from Christchurch to Dunedin as a tourist service during the time that the Coastal Pacific service would be suspended following the Kaikōura earthquake.

 In June 2017, Paula Bennett and Simon Bridges announced that $50,000 government grant would fund a business case for reinstating the service.
 The service however, did not return and in 2018 there were proposals for a chartered service running when major concerts occurred in Dunedin.

 In August 2023, The Opportunities Party announced that, if elected to Parliament at the 2023 general election, it would restore the service as a 5-year trial.
 Dr Duncan Connors from University of Otago's Business School also proposed a "Student Rail Route", That would be included in Student Fees for Students studying at Ara Institute, the University of Canterbury, Lincoln University, Otago Polytechnic, the University of Otago and the Southern Institute of Technology.
 The service would reduce the emissions of reach university/polytechnic, in line with net-zero commitments.

 A campaign to bring back the Southerner was launched in May 2024 by advocacy group The Future is Rail, who talked to several district and regional councils in attempt to fund a feasibility study.

 The service returned for a limited time in May 2025, operated by Great Journeys New Zealand for four days (running from Christchurch to Dunedin) as a tourist service.
 Due to the popularity of the return (all services sold out) it was announced that the train would return again for four daily trips in October 2025.
+A tourist service from Christchurch to Invercargill operated as The Mainlander in 2026.

 In July 2025, a 12,000+ signature petition was to Minister Mark Patterson supporting a return of the Southerner as a regular public service from Invercargill to Christchurch.